Zeitgeist Zero Hour: Return of Tyranny (or Ochlocracy) when the civilisation clock resets and enters into the age of Tyranny

-My forthcoming book will explore the theoretical monetary implications of Socrates’ discourse of the ‘political paradigm cycle.’
-Then, it will do its ‘reality check’ against historical experiences.
-At the end of the book, I will propose a different framework of the ‘political paradigm cycle.’
+The next chapter will explore the theoretical monetary implications of Socrates’ discourse of the ‘political paradigm cycle.’
+Then, another forthcoming chapter will do the ‘reality check’ of these implications against historical experiences.
+The last chapter will propose an alternative framework of the ‘political paradigm cycle.’

 Now, before proceeding further, let’s set the frame of our mind in exploring this topic.